-- Authors: Please indicate in your blog all your group members as the authors;
+Authors: Please indicate your name in your blog as the author;

-- Category: In the “Settings” icon, please check the boxes of both “Blog” and “EE276 (Winter 2020)” as the category of your blog;
+Category: In the “Settings” icon, please check the boxes of both “Blog” and “Information Theory (Winter 2021)” as the category of your blog;

 In 2019, from June to August, 40 high school students attended the STEM to SHTEM (Science, Humanities, Technology, Engineering and Mathematics) summer program hosted by Prof. Tsachy Weissman and the Stanford Compression Forum.
 During this summer program, the high schoolers pursued fun research projects in various domains under the supervision of 18 mentors, where the entire collection of the high schoolers’ reports can be found below.

 Renee Aziz, Stella Chen, Raken Ann Estacio, Kyle Heller, Anthony Sky Ng-Thow-Hing, Jonathan Sneh, Shirley Wang, Patrick Zhu